beejadi/beejadi/README.md

 - 👋 Hi, I’m Akshatha B S
-- 👀 I’m interested in programming,data science
+- 👀 I’m interested in programming,data analysis,data visulaization and building machine learning models.
 - 🌱 I have done PGP-DSBA Program by The McCombs School of Business at The University of Texas at Austin
 - 📫 e-mail id:akshathabeejadi@gmail.com